piraeusdatastore/piraeus/README.md

 /init/bin/init-node.sh: line 57: /etc/drbd.conf: Is a directory
 ```

-Login into each node, remove the directory and create a folder
+Login into each node, remove the directory and create a file

 ```
 sudo rm -Rf /etc/drbd.conf